Kevin Spacey must face sexual abuse accuser's lawsuit in New York | Entertainment

 Kevin Spacey must face sexual abuse accuser's lawsuit in New York

 A federal judge on Monday rejected Kevin Spacey's bid to dismiss a civil lawsuit in which fellow actor Anthony Rapp accused the Oscar winner of making an unwanted sexual advance during a party at Spacey's Manhattan home in 1986, when Rapp was 14.
-U.S. District Judge Lewis Kaplan in Manhattan said there was a genuine factual dispute about whether Spacey, now 62, forcibly touched Rapp's "intimate parts" to gratify his own sexual desire.
+U.S. District Judge Lewis Kaplan in Manhattan said there was a genuine factual dispute about whether the now 62-year-old Spacey forcibly touched Rapp's "intimate parts" to gratify his own sexual desire.

-The judge said Rapp, who is seeking compensatory and punitive damages, could pursue claims of battery and intentional infliction of emotional distress.
-He dismissed Rapp's assault claim because it had been brought too late.
-Lawyers for Spacey and Rapp did not immediately respond to requests for comment.
+Kaplan said Rapp, 50, who is seeking compensatory and punitive damages, can pursue claims of battery and intentional infliction of emotional distress.
+The judge dismissed an assault claim because Rapp brought it too late.
+A lawyer for Spacey did not immediately respond to requests for comment.
+Spacey has in court papers "categorically" denied Rapp's accusations.

-Once one of Hollywood's biggest stars, with Oscars for acting in "American Beauty" and "The Usual Suspects," Spacey has largely disappeared from public view since being publicly accused of sexual misconduct in 2017.
-Spacey said at the time he did not recall the alleged encounter with Rapp, but that if it happened he owed Rapp an apology "for what would have been deeply inappropriate drunken behavior."
+Rapp's lawyer Peter Saghir declined to comment.
+Once among Hollywood's biggest stars, Spacey fell from grace after Rapp accused him of misconduct in October 2017, and more accusers came forward.

+Last month, British authorities authorized criminal charges against Spacey for alleged sexual assaults against three men between 2005 and 2013.
+Spacey could formally face the charges if he entered England or Wales.
+The actor's awards have included Oscars in 2000 for best actor in "American Beauty" and in 1996 for best supporting actor in "The Usual Suspects."
+He also won a Tony in 1991 for best featured actor in a play in Neil Simon's "Lost in Yonkers."

+Netflix dropped Spacey from his starring role in "House of Cards" after accusations began surfacing, and the series finished without him.
+In the alleged 1986 encounter, Spacey grabbed Rapp's buttocks, lifted him onto a bed and laid on him before Rapp "wriggled out," court papers say.

-Rapp has said under oath that the alleged encounter involved no kissing, undressing, reaching under clothes, sexualized statements or innuendo, and lasted no more than two minutes.
+Rapp has said under oath there was no kissing, undressing, reaching under clothes, sexualized statements or innuendo, and the encounter lasted no more than two minutes.
+He sued Spacey in September 2020 and invoked the Child Victims Act, a New York law giving accusers a since-expired window to sue over abuses from decades earlier.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)